 It's true.
 Your non-profit really should be in a capital campaign right now.
 If you aren't in a campaign currently, that’s OK.
 Just make sure you're getting ready for your next one!
 Why?
 The obvious answer is that capital campaigns help you do big, mission-critical things—the kind of stuff that your annual fund, or your golf tournament just can’t do for you.
 Whether it's building buildings, adding programs, or … [Read more...] about You Need to Be in a Campaign

 Major Gifts Systems

-Greetings!
-We’re going to talk about major gifts this week.
-Because let’s face it: Big gifts move the needle.
-Direct mail is fine, and, yes, every gift is meaningful.
+Let’s face it: big gifts move the needle.
+Direct mail is fine, and yes, every gift is meaningful.
 But think about truly advancing the mission of your organization.
 Do $100 checks have the power to take you to a new, better place?
 How much time and money do you spend pursuing $100 checks?
-And are you as intentional and systematic when it comes to your major gifts … [Read more...] about 3 Keys to a Healthy Major Gifts Pipeline
+And are you as intentional and systematic when it comes to your major gifts program?
+You can be.
+Because it’s one thing to get a major gift from … [Read more...] about Major Gifts Systems

 Are you setting your MGOs up to fail?

 I received zero training in my first MGO job.
 Or support for that matter.
 My boss showed me the donor files, made sure I got into the database, and then said, “OK, go raise some money!”
 I was scared to death. … [Read more...] about Are you setting your MGOs up to fail?

 This is the final post in our series on donor stewardship.
 So far, our guiding principles have been: 1) stewardship is the right thing to do, and 2) good stewardship is a driver of future fundraising results.
 As always, we started big-picture.
 The first post was on the psychology of donor stewardship.
 It’s so important to understand what’s going on behind the scenes before diving into tactics. … [Read more...] about Stewardship Tactics